-We expect USD/CDF to end Q2:20 at 1780 and Q3:20 at 1860.
-While CDF depreciation seems inevitable this year, the magnitude is uncertain.
-The government’s continued reliance on the central bank to finance the budget could precipitate a series of devaluations, which poses meaningful upside risk to the outlook.
-In our bear scenario, we see the USD/CDF ending 2020 at 2071 and 2021 at 2516.
+We expect USD/CDF to end Q3:20 at 1,972 and Q4:20 at 2,061.
+Considering external pressures, CDF depreciation seems inevitable this year.
+However, the magnitude or timing of depreciation is uncertain.
+Notably, the government’s continued reliance on the central bank to finance the budget could precipitate a series of devaluations, posing meaningful upside risk to the outlook.